ultimodruido/paper_car_race/readme.md

 # Paper Car Race

-Electronic version of an old car race game I sued to play on paper as a kid :)
+Electronic version of an old car race game I used to play on paper as a kid :)

 ## Features planned for version 1.0